 - The product shall be presented in one of the following packing media own juice, brine or water, edible oil, tomato sauce or curry

-- The can shall not show any visible external defects like denting, panelling, swelling or rusting.
+- The can shall not show any visible external defects like denting, paneling, swelling or rusting.

-- The product shall have the odour, flavour and colour characteristic of the species.
+- The product shall have the odour, flavor and color characteristic of the species.